rocker-org/rocker-versioned2/descriptions/cuda.md

 # Rocker stack for Machine Learning in R

-This repository contains images for machine learning and GPU-based computation in R.  **EDIT** Dockerfiles are now built in modular build system at https://github.com/rocker-org/rocker-versioned2 .
-This repo remains for documentation around the ML part of the stack.
+Docker images for machine learning and GPU-based computation in R.

+Dockerfiles are built in modular build system at https://github.com/rocker-org/rocker-versioned2.